 4) As mentioned, we will continue to advocate for an additional food bursary provided through SOGS.
 Students who have used the limited amount requested from PSAC can then turn to SOGS, which will aim to have a 24 hours 48 hours maximum turnaround time to support our students.
 More information on this project will be provided shortly.

-5) Last year, through the Women’s Concerns Commission and with the IGSIC, we hosted a Graduate Students and Families Donation Drive of household items and tagain with the support of SGPS was a great success.
-We hope to do this again next year!
+5) Last year, through the Women’s Concerns Commission and with the IGSIC, we hosted a Graduate Students and Families Donation Drive of household items and again with the support of SGPS was a great success.
+Our second drive is currently taking place.
+Donate your unwanted household items to the SOGS Office by August 31.

 6) Finally, as mentioned the resource fair will happen again but this time during orientation week.
 In general, we hope to have a more interactive O-Week for Graduate students this year and we will be welcoming suggestions on how to go about advocating for this.